doughsay/room.js/doc/PROGRAMMING.md

 extinguish lamp
 ```

 Yeah, there you go.
-Now, the description and short name should probably indicate whether our little lantern is lit or not.
+Now, the description should probably indicate whether our little lantern is lit or not.
 That's basic programming, so it's up to you!

 ## Reference guide